FOUND on the guadalupe river

 We understand.
 These items can be emotional, sensitive, or difficult to place.
 If you need help mailing, delivering, or navigating where something should go, reach out.
 We have a respectful process in place to assist you.

-We are deeply grateful to Cord Shiflet, who has generously offered to cover the cost of shipping and delivery to help families receive what belongs to them.
-His support has made it possible for us to move quickly where formal systems have been slower to act.
+We are deeply grateful to a private benefactor, who has generously offered to cover the cost of shipping and delivery to help families receive what belongs to them.
+Their support has made it possible for us to move quickly where formal systems have been slower to act.

 ⸻